 Under the DGCL, the board of directors must consist Under the BCBCA, a company must have at least one of at least one person, and the number of directors is director and, in the case of a public company, must have generally fixed by, or in the manner provided in, the at least three directors.
 Our Articles permit our board of by-laws of the corporation, unless the certificate of directors to set the number of directors.
-Succeeding incorporation fixes the number of directors, in which directors must be elected and appointed in accordance with or without cause by the holders of a majority of that a director may be removed before the expiration of shares entitled to vote at an election of directors unless the director's term by a special resolution of the certificate of incorporation otherwise provides or shareholders.
-Our Articles also provide that the in certain other circumstances if the corporation has directors may remove any director before the expiration of such director's term if the director is convicted of an indictable offence or if the director ceases to be qualified to act as a director.
+Succeeding incorporation fixes the number of directors, in which directors must be elected and appointed in accordance cumulative voting.